Southland-Steel/ssf-powerfab/workweeks/docs/workweeks.md

 - Object-oriented approach for stations using class inheritance
 - Memory-efficient data loading with pagination

+## Property Calculations

+For each item, the following properties are calculated:

+- `TotalNetWeight`: `NetAssemblyWeightEach * MainPieceQuantity`
+- `TotalEstimatedManHours`: `AssemblyManHoursEach * MainPieceQuantity`

+For station calculations:
+- Each station has a percentage of hours allocated based on the route and category
+- Total hours per station = TotalEstimatedManHours * stationPercentage
+- Completed hours = stationHours * completionRatio

 ## Performance Considerations

 - Large datasets are loaded in batches (5000 records at a time)